 "It’s particularly scary because of 3.0.
 No question about it,” O’Neill said.
 “They’re very wealthy, and they’re looking for wins.
 So they get a twofer with me: They get a big win, and they knock out a Republican.”

 Moore is legally prohibited from coordinating with Philadelphia 3.0′s efforts to help her win because it is an independent expenditure campaign group.
 But she said having the aid of an outside group makes it more feasible for upstart candidates to challenge powerful incumbents.

 “For an ordinary citizen to run for elected office, it’s damn near impossible," said Moore, the chief strategy officer and executive vice president at the Garces Group restaurant company.
 “Knowing that I have an organization like 3.0 that will invest in my race, even though I don’t know how they will invest in my race, makes me sleep a little easier at night, but it doesn’t make me work any less hard."

 Fund-raising is especially difficult, she said, because many donors who are interested in giving to her campaign don’t do so out of fear that O’Neill will win and seek revenge.
 As a nonprofit with a political action committee — a super PAC made possible by the 2010 Citizens United decision by the U.S. Supreme Court — Philadelphia 3.0 doesn’t have to reveal donors to its nonprofit arm.

-O’Neill’s campaign has more than $500,000 in the bank, while Moore has about $100,000, according to their campaign managers.
+O’Neill’s campaign has more than $500,000 in the bank, while Moore has raised about $100,000, according to their campaign managers.
 Both candidates said they have been knocking on doors in the district five nights per week.